Going through a divorce is one of the most challenging experiences in life. And dating after divorce comes as a close second to many.

 What’s most important is to focus on self-care and getting to know your authentic self again.

-Once you’re feeling healthy and healed, then it’s time to check out our top five dating rules.
+Once you’re feeling healthy and healed, then it’s time to check out our five steps to dating after divorce.

 You’re probably asking yourself, “What went wrong?”
 It’s a fair question, but it might be better to ask what you can do differently next time instead of resorting to blaming.